How blockchain technology could help to manage UK telephone numbers

 Ofcom has received £700k from the Department of Business, Energy and Industrial Strategy to explore how blockchain technology could improve how UK landline telephone numbers are managed.

-Between now and April 2020, we’ll be inviting industry participants to trial the porting and management of millions of telephone numbers using blockchain and ledger technology.
-We’ll be co-ordinating this work across industry, universities and other third-party providers.
+Between now and April 2020, we’ll be inviting organisations to trial the porting and management of millions of telephone numbers using blockchain and ledger technology.
+We’ll be co-ordinating this work across industry, universities and other parties.

 Thanks to the funding, we’ll be developing blockchain technology to improve how UK telephone numbers are managed.